usnistgov/psc-ns3/src/psc/doc/source/psc-scenario.rst

 #.
 Configure the applications: deploy applications in the nodes with appropriate start and stop time based on the scenario events.

-This methodology was used to implement the fictional school shooting scenario described in [TBD]_ and whose implementation is located in ``psc/example/schoolshooting``.
+This methodology was used to implement the fictional school shooting scenario described in [NIST2021c]_ and whose implementation is located in ``psc/example/schoolshooting``.

 To assist with the description of scenarios and provide consistent information,